Updated June 7, 2023

-MS Excel assists with a lot of everyday office work like analyzing data, re-calculation, V lookup, H lookup, etc. Some of us have our own personal Excel made consisting of day to day requirements to keep a check on our expenses.
-At least, I have one!
+MS Excel assists with everyday office work like analyzing data, re-calculation, V lookup, H lookup, etc. Some of us have our own personal Excel consisting of daily requirements to keep a check on our expenses.
+At least I have one!

-Here, it is very important to understand the usage of SUM function while there are multiple rows and columns.
-In this content, we will specifically learn about it in case of multiple rows.
-There may be ample data provided to us and it may take a lot of time.
-Let us learn about the sum which may help us save some time with the calculations.
+Here, it is very important to understand the usage of the SUM function while there are multiple rows and columns.
+In this context, we will specifically learn about it in the case of multiple rows.
+Ample data may be provided, which may take a lot of time.
+Let us learn about the sum, which may help us save time with the calculations.

 What is SUM Function?

+Now, let us start with the topic for today.
 The basic use of the Sum function is to add all the numerical data together and produce the sum of all.
 It is a very useful function for all kinds of industries for summing up their data together Row wise or Column wise.
-If the data is across multiple rows in Excel, a lot of time may get wasted in the calculation.
-But the same is not the case with Sum, which is here to make out day today to make our work easier.
-Now, let us start with the topic for today.
-But first, we need to get a general understanding of Rows and Columns and how to distinguish between them.
+If the data is across multiple rows in Excel, a lot of time may be well-spent on the calculation.
+But the same is not the case with Sum, which is here to make our day to day easier for our work.
+But first, we need to understand Rows and Columns and how to distinguish between them.
 Of course, it is very basic, yet let us start with those first.
-When we move horizontally towards the left or right in excel, we are moving in a row.
+Moving horizontally towards the left or right in Excel, we move in a row.
 And while we are moving vertically, it means a column.

 Examples to Sum Multiple Rows in Excel

-Let us now begin exploring different ways in which we can sum multiple rows in excel with the help of following examples.
+Let us now begin exploring different ways to sum multiple rows in Excel with the help of the following examples.

 Example #1 – SUM Function Used For Number of Cells in a Single Column

-The basic way to perform SUM function is in the following way.
+The basic way to perform the SUM function is in the following form.

-Step 1: The moment we press “Alt +” or “= “, the screenshot looks as follows.
+Step 1: When we press “Alt +” or “= “, the screenshot looks as follows.

-Step 2: Press Enter Key, we get the following result.
+Step 2: Press Enter Key, and we get the following result.

 The above is one way of performing the sum of multiple rows.
 We have yet another way of doing it.
 In the below-mentioned example, the sum is performed with the help of an in-built function in MS Excel.